Chondria/SiB/docs/using-generic-type-in-custom-data.md

 ```bash
 trait `MaxEncodedLen` is not implemented for `Vec<u8>`
 ```
-This error originates because the Rust compiler does not know the maximum length of the `Vec<u8>` at compile time.
+This error originates because the parity SCALE codec (an encoding and decoding format) could not decode the maximum length of the `Vec<u8>`.

 A simple fix is to ensure that your `Pallet` struct has this `#[pallet::without_storage_info]` implemented like so: